mountaineerbr/shellDatediff/man/datediff.sh.1.md

 **-u**

 :    Set or print in UTC times instead of local times.
+This affects
+     how `C-code date` process input dates.

 **-v**, **-vv**, **-vvv**